Available in VPC

 This subnet is required to create a load balancer in the private subnet assigned with a private IP within VPC.

-For more detailed example of setting instance properties, see Examples of Load Balancer property settings.
+For more detailed example of setting instance properties, see Load Balancer properties settings examples.

-An example of creating an NPLB instance connected to Kubernetes is as follows:
+An example of creating an NPLB instance integrated to Kubernetes is as follows:

 apiVersion: apps/v1